Publications and publication types

 skipped-levels |

-Non-consecutive, or “skipped” heading levels are for example when a
+Non-consecutive, or “skipped” heading levels are, for example, when a

 | 1 |